learn-co-curriculum/phase-1-array-map-method-lab/README.md

 ## Conclusion

-`map()` takes 2 arguments--a callback and the optional context.
-The callback runs for each value in an array and returns each new value in the resulting array.
-It returns a new array that is the same length as the original array and saves time while making the code simpler and easy to read.
+`map()` takes 2 arguments — a callback and the optional context.
+The callback is called for each value in the original array and the modified value is added to a new array.
+Its return value is a new array that is the same length as the original array.
+Using `map()` saves time while making the code simpler and more expressive.

 ## Resources